India: Industry leader Ratan Tata dies aged 86 – DW – 10/09/2024

 Turning Tata into a global conglomerate

-In 2000, the group purchased British tea firm Tetley.
-In 2007, he organized what at the time was India's biggest takeover of a foreign firm, adding Anglo-Dutch steelmaker Corus to Tata's portfolio for $13 billion (€12 billion).
+In 2000, the group purchased the British tea firm Tetley.
+In 2007, Tata organized what at the time was India's biggest takeover of a foreign firm, adding Anglo-Dutch steelmaker Corus to the portfolio for $13 billion (€12 billion).

+At a time when technology stocks were not on everyone's radar, Tata went public in 2004 with the conglomerate's software outsourcing arm, Tata Consultancy Services.

 In 2008, Tata Motors bought British luxury auto brands Jaguar and Land Rover from Ford Motor Co. for $2.3 billion.